Kofi Burbridge: The Derek Trucks Band

 Burbridge joined the Derek Trucks Band in 1999.
 Both Trucks and Burbridge's brother Oteil were members of the Allman Brothers Band and Kofi occasionally guested with that band.
 In 2010, Derek Trucks announced a hiatus for his solo band and formed a new group with his wife, Susan Tedeschi, called the Tedeschi Trucks Band and both Burbridge brothers became members.

 The Tedeschi Trucks Band

 In 2010, Kofi joined his brother Oteil Burbridge in the new group, Tedeschi Trucks Band, which merged some former members of The Derek Trucks Band and Susan Tedeschi's former backing band.
 The band performed at Eric Clapton's Crossroads Guitar Festival 2010 and appears on the DVD release with two of their songs, "Midnight in Harlem" and "Comin' Home".

 The Tedeschi Trucks Band released their debut album, Revelator in 2011, which won the Grammy Award for Best Blues Album at the 54th Grammy Awards.
-In 2012, the band released their second album, Everybody's Talkin', a double live album compiled from their 2011 world tour.
-In August 2013, their third album, and second studio album, Made Up Mind, was released.
+In 2012, the band released Everybody's Talkin', a double live album compiled from their 2011 world tour.
+In August 2013, their second studio album, Made Up Mind, was released.
+Their third studio album, Let Me Get By, appeared in 2016.
+In 2017, the band released a second live album, Live from the Fox Oakland.
+They released their fourth album, Signs, in 2019.